4. Certificate Checkout#

 Before pressing Perform checkout

-you have to remember or save the password in a text file, since it will not be
+, it is recommended to save the password somewhere, since it will not be

 Note

-Send certificate using e-mail and password in a separate e-mail¶
+4.5.5.
+Send certificate using e-mail and password in a separate e-mail#

-If you want to send the certificate (in your preferred format) and send the password in a separate e-mail, choose this checkout option.
+If you want to send the certificate via e-mail and send the password for the associated private key via SMS, choose this checkout option.